SDTools-support/support/sdttoc/sdttoc.md

 Documentation section related to import/export from/to other FEM codes
 ```
 ````
-FEMLink requires an additional licence.
+SDT-FEMLink requires an additional licence to SDT-Base.

 (sdt-modules-toc)=
 ## Other SDT-Modules